federicochiarello/Hands-On-ML-Notebooks/README.md

-# Hands-On-ML-Notebooks
+# Machine and Deep Learning Notebooks

-A series of Jupyter notebooks on Machine Learning and Deep Learning in Python using Scikit-Learn, Keras and TensorFlow
+A series of Jupyter notebooks on Machine and Deep Learning developed while studing the book "Hands-On Machine Learning with Scikit-Learn, Keras and TensorFlow".